 Application Technique

-TCC application requires meticulous technique to prevent iatrogenic cast sores — the primary complication occurring in up to 10% of applications when applied by inexperienced providers.
+TCC application requires careful technique to prevent iatrogenic cast sores — the primary complication occurring in up to 10% of applications when applied by inexperienced providers.
 The wound is débrided and dressed before casting.
 Cotton stockinette and felt padding protect bony prominences (malleoli, fifth metatarsal base, Achilles).
 A well-molded short-leg plaster or fiberglass cast with a walking heel is applied with the ankle in slight dorsiflexion.
 Cast change at 5–7 day intervals allows wound inspection and addresses edema reduction.
 Average healing time is 5–7 weeks for Grade 1 ulcers and 8–12 weeks for Grade 2 ulcers with TCC.

 Transitioning After Healing